APGRoboCop/rcbotold/README.md

 * changed: Added returns for NS CAlienAction
 * changed: NS Squad Menu repaired and should hopefully work

+* TODO: To add support for Half-Life 25th Anniversary builds as it doesn't support Waypoints being displayed
 * TODO: To allow Skulk and Lerk Aliens to bite and attack properly
 * TODO: To allow the Onos to be more aggressive and devour humans
 * TODO: To allow bots to use first aid mounted on the wall or `func_healthcharger`